sensor-dream/APIVOF/guidelines/list-info/e-packs-in-system-fedora-34.md

 <summary>evolution-data-server</summary>

 ```
-Из репозитор : anaconda
+From repo     : anaconda
-Краткое опис : Backend data server for Evolution
+Short desc    : Backend data server for Evolution
 URL          : https://wiki.gnome.org/Apps/Evolution
-Лицензия     : LGPLv2+
+License      : LGPLv2+
-Описание     : The evolution-data-server package provides a unified backend for programs that work
+Descript     : The evolution-data-server package provides a unified backend for programs that work
              : with contacts, tasks, and calendar information.
              :
              : It was originally developed for Evolution (hence the name), but is now used